dunalkonrad/example-azure-infrastructure/README.md

 -   location - it’s region where resource will be deployed (to change this variable you need to go to file terragrunt.hcl, it’s used for Terragrunt tests in project)

--   admin - it’s username for components where user or admin name is need, for example vm
+-   'admin' - it’s username for components where user or admin name is need, for example vm

--   any - this variable is used for nsg rules where we want to use any value, which is by default ‘*’
+-   'any' - this variable is used for nsg rules where we want to use any value, which is by default ‘*’

 The last file is outputs.tf where we have example outputs which are showing after deploying infrastructure.
 In project are three outputs:

--   ip_loadbalancer_vnet1 - it is showing a public ip of load balancer connected to VNet1
+-   'ip_loadbalancer_vnet1' - it is showing a public ip of load balancer connected to VNet1

--   ip_loadbalancer_vnet2 - it is showing a public ip of load balancer connected to VNet2
+-   'ip_loadbalancer_vnet2' - it is showing a public ip of load balancer connected to VNet2

--   system_version_of_vm - it is showing a version of Linux installed on vm
+-   'system_version_of_vm' - it is showing a version of Linux installed on vm

 Files named terragrunt.hcl have configuration for using Terragrunt in the project.